Alice Washburn Awards

 • Minimum of 3 interior photos (accessory buildings only require one interior photo)

-• Exterior photos with at least 1 that includes site context
+• Minimum of 4 exterior photos with at least 1 that includes site context

 • Photos should indicate that the house is furnished (permission to show these should be cleared by the Owner prior to submission)